 Helping your child overcome their fear of dogs

-About one out of 20 people suffer from cynophobia or a crippling fear of dogs.
-This phobia affects children and adults alike.
-The mere sight of a dog can cause paralysing fear.
-Fortunately, there’s a way to reverse your child’s fear of dogs.
-Here are some useful steps you can take to help your child overcome their fear.
+About one out of 20 people suffer from cynophobia, which is a crippling fear of dogs.
+It affects children and adults alike, with the mere sight of a dog causing paralysing fear.
+Even if it’s not that extreme, many kids can be nervous around dogs.
+Fortunately, there’s a way to reverse their fear of dogs.
+Here are some steps you can take to help them overcome their fear.

 - Figure out the reason for their cynophobia.
-Understanding the root of their fear will enable you to reassure them more effectively and correct their misconceptions.
+Understanding the root of their fear will enable you to reassure them and correct their misconceptions.

 - Reward bravery.
 Celebrate little steps they take towards facing their fear of dogs.
 If they can calmly pass by your neighbour’s house with a barking dog without crying or running away, give your child a high five or say something encouraging like, “You did it.
 You’re so brave.”

 - Monitor your reactions.
 It’s normal to fear for your child’s safety and run to their aid with the slightest sign of discomfort.
-However, do your best to keep your emotions in check because once they see anxiety all over your face, they will feel even more afraid.
-You also have to be patient because this process takes time.
-The worst thing you can do is get upset with your child because chances are they will feel like a failure, uncertain or confused and become even more reluctant to face their fear.
+But if they see anxiety all over your face, they’ll feel even more afraid.
+You have to be patient because this process takes time.
+The worst thing you can do is get upset with your child.
+Chances are they will feel like a failure, uncertain or confused and become even more reluctant to face their fear.

 - Seek professional help.
-If all else fails and if your child’s cynophobia is already interfering with his daily life, then it may be time to consult your GP about getting professional help.
+If all else fails and if your child’s cynophobia is already interfering with his daily life, then consult your GP about getting professional help.